 We have five guiding principles for public involvement:

-- Effective public outreach and involvement requires relationship building — with Bay Area residents, local governments, advisory groups and special interest organizations
+- Effective public outreach and involvement requires relationship building with local governments, stakeholders and advisory groups.

-- Engaging interested persons in ‘regional’ transportation issues is challenging, yet possible, by making it relevant, removing barriers to participation, and saying it simply
+- Engaging interested persons in ‘regional’ transportation issues is challenging, yet possible, by making it relevant, removing barriers to participation, and communicating in clear, compelling language and visuals.

-Here’s what you told us to do during a 2015 review of our public outreach activities:
+Here’s what you told us during a 2018 review of our public outreach activities:

 Sign up for our newsletter and get the latest Bay Area and statewide updates that affect our transportation efforts!